 If you are buried by an avalanche, wearing a transceiver can help people find you.
 However, it will not prevent you from being buried, it will not prevent you from being killed by trauma, and it will not prevent you from suffocating while buried.
 Of course, if you are killed by an avalanche, a beacon will make it easier for rescuers to recover your body.

 Avalanche transceivers (a.k.a. "beacons") can transmit and receive signals—hence the name trans-ceiver.
 In normal operation, your transceiver is set to transmit a signal.
 If somebody gets buried by an avalanche, other people switch their transceivers to receive mode and then search for the transmitting beacon.
 (Everyone who was not buried must switch to receive mode or the rescuers may inadvertently search for someone who is still transmitting on the surface.)

 All modern avalanche transceivers display an estimate of the distance to the victim (in meters) and a directional indicator that points to the transmitting beacon.
-Transceivers with only one antenna cannot display a directional indicator.
+Transceivers with only one antenna cannot display a directional indicator and should be retired.

 BeaconReviews.com contains the largest collection of technical information regarding avalanche transceivers in the world.
 However, if you find all this technical information overwhelming, you can jump to the transceiver summary.